xy980523/ShipsEar-An-Unofficial-Train-Test-Split/README.md

 ## Citation
 If you have utilized the training-test split provided by this repository, we kindly request that you reference the following article in your work:

 ```
+# IF YOU USE 9-CLASS SPLIT, PLEASE CITE:
 @article{xu2023underwater,
   title={Underwater acoustic target recognition based on smoothness-inducing regularization and spectrogram-based data augmentation},
   author={Xu, Ji and Xie, Yuan and Wang, Wenchao},